-Cannabis companies can find themselves in financial distress but are generally locked out of the federal bankruptcy courts.
-What are their options?
-Perkins Coie Associate Tommy Tobin sits down with Billy Organek, program fellow at Harvard Law School’s Bankruptcy Project, to discuss the importance of bankruptcy law and options companies can seek outside of the federal bankruptcy process.
+As a consequence of cannabis’ federal illegality, cannabis companies are generally locked out of the nation’s federal bankruptcy courts.
+Perkins Coie’s Cannabis industry group’s Tommy Tobin recently sat down with Billy Organek, a program fellow at the Harvard Law School Bankruptcy Project, to discuss the effects of current bankruptcy laws on cannabis companies in the United States.

 Listen to “Distressed Cannabis Companies: Considering Options Amid Bankruptcy Limitations – Episode 20” on Spreaker.